BillyWei01/Packable/README.md

 Packable currently implements version of Java, C++, C#, Objective-C, Golang.

 ## 2. Usage
-Suppose there are two objects like the following:
+Suppose there are two objects like this:

 ```java
 class Data {